jackfranklin/jspm-dev-builder/README.md

 You can then call `appDevBuilder.build()` to generate a new build.
 If a file has changed and you need to rebuild, call `appDevBuilder.build('file-that-changed.js')`.
 This will cause the builder to invalidate the cache for the file that changed, and hence when a new build is generated it will have the new version of that file within it.

 If you don't pass `DevBuilder` a version of jspm to use, it will use its own version, which is currently set at 0.16.12.
 Note that in order for the cache invalidation to work as expected, you **must be using jspm 0.16.12 or newer**.
 If you are stuck on an older version, you'll have to override `DevBuilder.prototype.removeFromTrace`.

+## Self Executing Builds

+There is currently a bug in jspm that causes cache invalidation to break with self executing builds.
+[Issue #9 is tracking this problem](https://github.com/jackfranklin/jspm-dev-builder/issues/9).
+Until then this plugin will not work well with self executing builds; you are advised to only use this with regular builds.

 ## Sample Output